telgin/Imagine/README.md

 ```

 ### Psuedo-Security Disclaimer/Warning:
 While the security within this program should be good enough to keep your friends out of your archives, I have not hired security specialists to look at this software and as such I make no claims or promises about how secure it is.
 This was just a casual fun project for me.
 Could I break the security?
 No. Could a team of security researchers break it?
 Possibly.
-I don't know how they would, but that doesn't mean anything. **If you want your files to cryptographically secure, encrypt them before adding them to archives with this software!** The primary usefulness of this software should come from the ability to hide files, not to secure them outright.
+I don't know how they would, but that doesn't mean anything. **If you want your files to be cryptographically secure, encrypt them before adding them to archives with this software!** The primary usefulness of this software should come from the ability to hide files, not to secure them outright.

 ### Planned Features (in rough order of priority) (also open to suggestions)
 * Official Windows support (It's java so it might already work?)